ImperialCollegeLondon/PyProBE/docs/source/user_guide/importing_data.rst

 guidance.

-Once you have an Experiment Record, you can create a list of cells using the :func:`pyprobe.cell.Cell.make_cell_list` function:
+Once you have an Experiment Record, you can create a list of cells using the :func:`~pyprobe.cell.Cell.make_cell_list` function:

 .. code-block:: python

    cell_list = Cell.make_cell_list(record_filepath = 'path/to/experiment_record.xlsx',
-                                   worsheet_name = 'Sample experiment')
+                                   worksheet_name = 'Sample experiment')

-This function creates a list of cells, where the :attr:`pyprobe.cell.Cell.info` dictionary is populated with the information from the Experiment Record.
+This function creates a list of cells, where the :attr:`~pyprobe.cell.Cell.info` dictionary is populated with the information from the Experiment Record.

 You can then add procedures to each cell in the list.
-:func:`pyprobe.cell.Cell.add_procedure` includes the functionality to do this parametrically.
+:func:`~pyprobe.cell.Cell.add_procedure` includes the functionality to do this parametrically.
 The steps are as follows:

 1. Define a function that generates the filename for each cell.
-2. Assign the filename generator function to the :code:`filename` argument in :func:`pyprobe.cell.Cell.add_procedure`.
+2. Assign the filename generator function to the :code:`filename` argument in :func:`~pyprobe.cell.Cell.add_procedure`.
 3. Provide the inputs to the filename generator function in the :code:`filename_inputs` argument.
 The order of the inputs must match the order of the arguments in the filename generator function.
-These inputs must be keys of the :attr:`pyprobe.cell.Cell.info` dictionary.
+These inputs must be keys of the :attr:`~pyprobe.cell.Cell.info` dictionary.
 This means that they are likely to be column names in the Experiment Record Excel file.

 .. code-block:: python